divyanitin/TwitterDataAnalysis-WeRateDogs/README.md

 Clean each of the issues you documented while assessing.
 Perform this cleaning in wrangle_act.ipynb as well.
 The result should be a high quality and tidy master pandas DataFrame (or DataFrames, if appropriate).

 ## Storing, Analyzing, and Visualizing Data for this Project
 Store the clean DataFrame(s) in a CSV file with the main one named **twitter_archive_master.csv**.
 If additional files exist because multiple tables are required for tidiness, name these files appropriately.
-Additionally, you may store the cleaned data in a SQLite database (which is to be submitted as well if you do).
+Additionally, you may store the cleaned data in a SQLite database.

 Analyze and visualize your wrangled data in your **wrangle_act.ipynb Jupyter Notebook**.
 At least three (3) insights and one (1) visualization must be produced.